May 26, 1956: The day Althea Gibson became the first black player to win a Grand Slam

 Her successes were noticed by well-known coaches Walter Johnson and Hubert A. Eaton.
 With their help, she managed to enter bigger tennis events, but the USLTA tournaments remained closed to her and other African Americans.
 The USLTA officially didn’t authorize racial segregation in tennis events, but many of its tournaments were actually held in all-white country clubs.
 Eventually Gibson’s immense talents helped her gain recognition and she forged a foothold in this world in 1949, becoming the first black woman to compete the USTA’s National Indoor Championships, where she reached the quarter-finals.

-Gibson was then admitted at the Forest Hills tournament and won her first round against Barbara Knapp, before losing to Louise Brough, the defending Wimbledon champion, in a match played over two days because of a rain delay.
+Gibson was then allowed to play at the Forest Hills tournament and won her first round against Barbara Knapp, before losing to Louise Brough, the defending Wimbledon champion, in a match played over two days because of a rain delay.
 It was a moment of tennis history, as sports writer David Eisenberg told Sports Illustrated:

 “I have sat in on many dramatic moments in sports, but few were more thrilling than Miss Gibson’s performance against Miss Brough.
 Not because great tennis was played, because it wasn’t.
 But because of the great try by this lonely, and nervous, colored girl.“